 From Concept to Commissioning: How Motecha Delivered a Smart Sorting Solution for ECSO

-In 2024, a large-scale automated waste sorting project was successfully implemented in the Baltic region – a high-capacity PE film and other rigid plastics sorting line, which has become a strong example of how international collaboration can drive innovation in plastic recycling.
-The project was initiated by UAB ECSO, with full engineering responsibility – from concept to commissioning – entrusted to Lithuanian engineering company UAB Motecha.
+In 2024, a large-scale automated waste sorting project – a high-capacity PE film and other rigid plastics sorting line – was successfully implemented in the Baltic region.
+This is a strong example of how international collaboration can drive innovation in plastic recycling.
+The project was initiated by UAB ECSO, and full engineering responsibility – from concept to commissioning – was entrusted to Lithuanian engineering company UAB Motecha.

 Technology That Delivers Value

-The line processes up to 4.5 tons of plastic per hour, separating it into five distinct fractions, with target materials fractions achieving a purity level of over 99%.
+The line was designed to process up to 4.5 tons of plastic per hour, separating it into five distinct fractions, with target materials fractions achieving a purity level of over 99%.
 The system was designed to meet the client’s strict requirements for automation, quality, and ease of maintenance.

 Although the implementation timeline was set for 12 months, the line was commissioned one month ahead of schedule.
 The engineering solution was carefully tailored to ECSO’s operational needs, facility layout (1800 m²), and productivity targets.

 “Our approach to engineering solutions goes beyond supplying equipment.
-Every project starts with listening — understanding the customer’s input material, goals, available space, workforce, and the constraints that will ultimately define the system’s success.
-We then develop a concept that meets today’s expectations and market realities and is ready for tomorrow’s challenges.
+Every project starts with listening – understanding the customer’s input material, goals, available space, workforce, and the constraints that will ultimately define the system’s success.
+We then develop a concept that not only met the expectations and market realities of the time, but is also ready for tomorrow’s challenges.
 Equally important for us is ensuring safety, both of the system itself and of the people operating and maintaining it.
-Special attention is paid to ergonomic layout, safe access, and intuitive control of the entire line,” – Algimantas Ramaneckas, CEO at Motecha.
+Special attention is paid to ergonomic layout, safe access, and intuitive control of the entire line,” – said Algimantas Ramaneckas, CEO at Motecha.

 “The ECSO project was just like that – technically demanding and requiring constant coordination with international partners.
 Our team was responsible for bringing everything together into one seamless system: from NIR sorting logic to baling, from walking floor bunkering to ergonomic operator stations.
 We are grateful to all partners involved.
 Today, this is not just a functioning line, but a new benchmark in PE film sorting,” – he added.